yenthusiastic/Electronics_PCBprototype_LED-Blinker/README.md

 <i>Fig 3.
 Breadboard prototyping</i>

-My circuit works fine on breadboard using 5V DC supply.
+After verifying that my circuit works fine on breadboard using 5V DC supply, I went on to design a PCB layout for the circuit.

 <a name="header5"><h2>3.
 Schematic design and PCB layout in Altium Designer</h2></a>

+Tips for PCB layout design at this point:
+<l><i>Get to know which components footprint/ packages available with you and load them for </i></l>

+<l><i>Keep the traces as short as possible</i></l>

 <h3>Version 1:</h3>

 <l>2D View</l>